 With its unique blend of Peruvian ingredients and complex Japanese techniques, Maido has been heralded as one of the "World’s 50 Best Restaurants".

 It is no secret amongst foodies that Peru – particularly its capital Lima - is home to a lively and exciting culinary scene.
-In the last couple of years this scene has caught the attention of the wider world, and it’s chefs have started to achieve fame outside of their own country.
-The native cooking traditions have a lot going for them.
-Peru is home to many ingredients not found elsewhere, and these are extremely varied thanks to its diverse natural geography.
-Different crops can be grown up in the mountains to those found in the Amazon jungle, and to top it off the country has a long coastline with plentiful stocks of fish.
-The food is also a blend of many different traditions.
+The native cooking traditions are impressive, sometimes simple, yet seemingly complex.
+Peru is home to many different herbs, produce and other interesting ingredients not found elsewhere, and these are extremely varied thanks to its diverse natural geography.
+Different crops can be grown, up in the mountains, to those found in the Amazon, and to top it off, the country has a long coastline with plentiful types of sea life.
 The native population has its own dishes, while the Spanish brought their own influences to the mix.
-Even the Africans brought over as slaves contributed to the fusion of recipes and ideas.
+Even the Africans, brought over as slaves, contributed to the fusion of recipes and ideas.

 There is one other group however, who have had serious input on Peruvian food – one which you might not expect.
 Around the beginning of the 20th century, thousands of Japanese migrants came over to the country to work in the sugarcane fields.
 They stuck around and integrated into Peruvian society with one – Alberto Fujimori – even becoming president in the 1990s.
 They became known as the Nikkei, and when the farm work dried up, many opened restaurants where they created their own unique take on the local cuisine.
 Soon the name came to refer to the food itself.